Model for Life

 two eyes of the human race.

-proper perspective" (Mary Wood-Allen, M.D.).
+Both are needed for proper perspective" (Mary Wood-Allen, M.D.).

 God created male and female to be different right down to the "cellular and molecular level.
 It means we're different across all of our organs, from our brains to our hearts, our lungs, our joints" (Paula Johnson, cardiologist).